 The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2016-2017 academic year.

-Applies mathematics to understanding important social and personal issues, such as homelessness, AIDS, credit cards, and government budgets.
-Mathematical concepts include percentages, ratios and proportions, probability, data analysis, mathematical modeling, and functions.
-Emphasizes mathematical processes.
-Meets three periods per week, with an additional study group led by peer tutor.
+Applies mathematics to understanding social and personal issues, with some sections focusing on a theme.
+Mathematical concepts include percentages, ratios and proportions, probability, descriptive statistics, and functions.
+Emphasizes mathematical process; uses mathematical software.
+Meets three periods per week, with an additional study group led by a math leader.
 General Education: Foundations of Knowledge and Inquiry Mathematics.
-For students entering prior to September, 2010: Partially satisfies core requirement in Mathematics.
 Introductory.